douglasdaly/spines/README.md

 ## About

-Spines is a library which provides a consistent (and hopefully familiar) framework for building predictive models.
+Spines is a library which provides a consistent (and hopefully familiar) framework for building parameterized models.
 It's core `Model` class is similar, in structure, to some of scikit-learn's underlying Estimator classes - but with a single set of unified functions for all models,
 namely: